tunmsk/nextgen-facebook/readme.txt

 == Upgrade Notice ==

-= 8.43.2-dev.1 =
+= 8.43.2-dev.2 =

 (2017/05/12) Updated the image selection functions to support numeric multi-option names.
+Added an extra check for a non-variation product type when reading product variations for WooCommerce (Pro version).

 = 8.43.1 =